 6. Conduct due diligence on the property

-When buying a foreclosure in Pennsylvania, it is extremely important that you protect yourself from additional risk.
-Getting the property inspected and conducting a title search are two of the most effective ways to do that, as they'll protect you from most legal and physical issues.
+When buying a foreclosure in Pennsylvania, it's extremely important to protect yourself from additional risk.
+Getting the property inspected and conducting a title search are two of the most effective ways to do that, because they'll protect you from most legal and physical issues.
 Pennsylvania law requires that all home inspections be conducted by a member of the National Home Inspection Association.

 Auctioned foreclosures don't usually allow buyers to get inside the home, let alone have it inspected.
 Most of the due diligence in auctions involves driving by the property, researching the tax history, and learning about the surrounding area.
 Ultimately, the discount on these properties is largely the result of the substantial risk buyers take in buying them.